mathiasroesler/uSMC-conversion/README.md

 **Note:** the estrus stages are always in the same order: proestrus, estrus, metestrus, diestrus.

-Run the following command from inside the *code/* folder to view the help message:
+Run the following command from inside the *code/* directory to view the help message:
 ```bash
 $ python3 PNP-comp.py -h
 ```